russelsantos19/100-days-of-code/log.md

 **Thoughts**:    I think I'm not fast enough and I want to change it.
 I'll show this project once it's finished.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 58: August 22, 2020 Saturday

+**Today's Progress**:   I fix the responsiveness of the new page.
+I fix the margin and the z-index of the clinic-profile-creation component.

+**Thoughts**:   I saw that as the project gets larger, the more time you need to spend in adding a feature because the code became complicated, & sometimes you need to adjust some code to fit the new feature.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)